Genomon-Project/paplot-doc/data_signature.rst

 :signature:
   | Probability masses for each mutation pattern.
-  | Put the probability value for each mutation signature, substitution pattern (e.g., C > A) and context (e.g., TpCpA > TpApA).
+  | Input the probability value for each mutation signature, substitution pattern (e.g., C > A), and context (e.g., TpCpA > TpApA).
-  | The number of bases should be 3 or 5.
+  | The number of bases should be three or five.
-  | The number of contexts for each substitution pattern should be the same (16 and 256 when the numbers of bases are 3 and 5, respectively).
+  | The number of contexts for each substitution pattern should be identical (16 and 256 when the numbers of bases are three and five, respectively).

-Since the number of bases is 3 in the above example data, probabilisty values for 16 contexts should be put down in the following order.
+As the number of bases is three in the above example data, probability values for the 16 contexts should be enumerated in the following order:

 ::

   ANA,ANC,ANG,ANT,CNA,CNA,CNG,CNT,GNA,GNC,GNG,GNT,TNA,TNA,TNG,TNT

-When `base = 5`, 256 contexts values should be put down in the following order.
+When `base = 5`, the 256 context values should be enumerated in the following order:

 ::